apache/iceberg/format/view-spec.md

 When queried, materialized views return the precomputed data, shifting the cost of query execution to the precomputation step.

 Iceberg materialized views are implemented as a combination of an Iceberg view and an underlying Iceberg table, known as the storage table, which stores the precomputed data.
-The metadata for a materialized view extends the common view metadata, adding a pointer to the precomputed data and information about the refresh state to determine if the data is still fresh.
+The metadata for a materialized view extends the common view metadata, adding a pointer to the precomputed data and refresh information to determine if the data is still fresh.
-The refresh state is composed of data about the so-called "source tables", which are the tables referenced in the query definition of the materialized view.
+The refresh information is composed of data about the so-called "source tables", which are the tables referenced in the query definition of the materialized view.
-The storage table can be in the states of "fresh", "stale" or "invalid".
-It is "fresh" when the snapshot_id's of the last refresh operation match the current snapshot_id's of the source tables.
+The storage table can be in the states of "fresh", "stale" or "invalid", which are determined from the following situations:
+* **fresh** -- The `snapshot_id`'s of the last refresh operation match the current `snapshot_id`'s of the source tables.
-It is "stale" if they don't match, indicating that a refresh operation needs to be performed to capture the latest source table changes.
+* **stale** -- The `snapshot_id`'s don't match, indicating that a refresh operation needs to be performed to capture the latest source table changes.
-The storage table is considered "invalid" if it's current version_id doesn't match the `refresh-version-id` of the refresh state.
+* **invalid** -- The current `version_id` of the materialized view doesn't match the `refresh-version-id` of the refresh state.

 ## Specification